Pages

 Thursday, April 17, 2014

-You can teach a lot of language arts skills by doing a biography study.
+You can teach a lot of language arts skills by completing a biography study.

 I absolutely LOVE teaching the biography unit!
 Students are so self-motivated that it's fun for me to take the role of supporter.